Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Gresham, Oregon Ranked
+Top Grease Trap Cleaning Companies in Gresham, Oregon Ranked

 For any food service establishment in Gresham, maintaining a clean and compliant grease trap or interceptor is not just a best practice-it's a legal requirement essential for protecting the city's sewer system.
 The City of Gresham enforces strict regulations based on the Oregon Plumbing Specialty Code (OPSC) to prevent fats, oils, and grease (FOG) from causing costly and disruptive sewer blockages.
 Proper grease interceptor maintenance involves regular professional cleaning, diligent record-keeping, and adherence to specific operational guidelines to avoid significant fines and liability for damages.
 This guide outlines everything restaurant owners and managers need to know about grease trap cleaning services, local compliance, and cost considerations in Gresham.